andrewferrier/normfn/README.md

 [superior](https://xkcd.com/1179/).
 In particular, it's useful because it sorts naturally when listing files, browsing them with a file manager, etc.

 In general, run with the default options, `normfn` will try to locate anything that it thinks looks like a date in the filename, using some built-in heuristics, and reformat the filename to follow the pattern above.
 If it doesn't find a date, it will add one, using one of the dates/times it finds in the filesystem that correspond to the file.
-On Linux and OS X (the only supported platforms right now), there are three: the ctime, the mtime, and the time *now* - i.e.  the time when you run `normfn`.
-Using the `--earliest` option - the default - will pick whichever of these times is earliest (oldest).
+On Linux and OS X (the supported platforms), there are three: the ctime, the mtime, and the time *now* --- i.e. the time when you run `normfn`.
+Using the `--earliest` option --- the default

-`normfn` will also:
+--- will pick whichever of these times is earliest (oldest).

-*   Lowercase filename extensions (I'm not aware of any good reasons for uppercase ones, and they look ugly).
+`normfn` will also lowercase filename extensions (I'm not aware of any good reasons for uppercase ones, and they look ugly).

 ## Installation